Examine Your Self-Employed Health Insurance Choices

 Health Savings Account (HSA)

-Health Savings Account work by tying up a high deductible health plan with a savings account.
+A Health Savings Account works by tying up a high-deductible health plan with a savings account.
 The former can provide coverage for major losses while the latter may be used to accumulate funds to use for qualified routine expenses.
-You can save a lot of money with HSAs since the premium for your health plan and savings account contributions are tax-deductible.
+You can save a lot of money with HSAs since the premiums for your health plan and savings account contributions are tax-deductible.
 All cash withdrawals from your savings account are not subjected to tax if used to pay for qualified medical expenses.
-Limits to contributions are set by law and may be subjected to change annually.
+Limits to contributions are set by law and may be subject to change annually.

 Supplemental Health Insurance